 The Apple CarPlay® home screen on the RIDE COMMAND display will look like the one shown below.

 To view applications, scroll to the left or right.

 To de-activate Apple CarPlay®, tap on the Indian Motorcycle icon on the Apple CarPlay® menu.
 This will take you to the RIDE COMMAND screen.

 You can activate Siri® by holding down the HOME button in the bottom-left corner of the screen or by long pressing the PLAY/PAUSE button on the hand controls of your motorcycle.

-If you are new to using Siri®, please watch Apple's How to use Siri on your iPhone video.
+If you are new to using Siri®, please read Apple's Use Siri on all your Apple devices article.

 On the left of the screen, there will be three Recent Apps.
 There are three categories: media, navigation and communication/other.
 The most recent app that was used in each category will be shown in the bar.
 The order is dictated by the most recent criteria.

 To change the order of the apps on the app home page, go to SETTINGS APP > GENERAL SECTION > CARPLAY SECTION > DISPLAY ID > CUSTOMIZE.

 You can download third-party Apple CarPlay®-supported apps like Pandora®, Spotify®, Amazon Music®, Waze®, Google® Maps and others on your iPhone®.
 These can be used while riding within Apple CarPlay®.

 Using RIDE COMMAND Hard Buttons within Apple CarPlay®